 We don’t give money, but we support projects with sustainable solutions for water and electricity, using Solar Energy.

 We return to our projects every year.
-We discuss progress together with the organization.
+We discuss progress together with the local organization.
 We remain involved for 3 to 5 years.

 Please find any legal documents pertaining to Mpilo Foundation here.